myint/perceptualdiff/README.rst

     Compares image1 and image2 using a perceptually based image metric.

     Options:
       --verbose         Turn on verbose mode
-      --fov deg        Field of view in degrees [0.1, 89.9] (default: 45.0) --threshold p    Number of pixels p below which differences are ignored --gamma g        Value to convert rgb into linear space (default: 2.2) --luminance l    White luminance (default: 100.0 cdm^-2) --luminanceonly  Only consider luminance; ignore chroma (color) in the comparison
+      --fov deg         Field of view in degrees [0.1, 89.9] (default: 45.0) --threshold p     Number of pixels p below which differences are ignored --gamma g         Value to convert rgb into linear space (default: 2.2) --luminance l     White luminance (default: 100.0 cdm^-2) --luminance-only  Only consider luminance; ignore chroma (color) in the comparison
-      --colorfactor    How much of color to use [0.0, 1.0] (default: 1.0) --downsample     How many powers of two to down sample the image (default: 0)
+      --color-factor    How much of color to use [0.0, 1.0] (default: 1.0) --down-sample     How many powers of two to down sample the image (default: 0)
-      --scale          Scale images to match each other's dimensions --sum-errors     Print a sum of the luminance and color differences --output o       Write difference to the file o
+      --scale           Scale images to match each other's dimensions --sum-errors      Print a sum of the luminance and color differences --output o        Write difference to the file o --version         Print version

 Check that perceptualdiff is built with OpenMP support::